Quick Wins to Improve Seo

 A full SEO audit can be a huge task and might seem counter-productive when hours are limited, as it delays carrying out changes and fixes that can actually start making a difference to your overall site performance.

 However, it doesn’t have to be this way.
-There are often a number of low-hanging fruits that can potentially help your website to benefit from some quick wins.
+There are often a number of SEO quick wins in the form of low-hanging fruits that can potentially help your website to benefit from some quick wins.

 I’ve have put a list together of the top 5 low-hanging fruits – hopefully there’s something in there for everyone.